 At the same time, cattails can also be a nuisance species, especially within smaller ponds.
 As cattails have a large rhizome system that is capable of rapidly expanding within shallower water depths, they can easily encroach upon a small waterbody.
 Most cattail species found in North America are native to the area, but their growth can become dense and potentially outcompete other native plants to create a cattail monoculture.
 Not only does a monoculture reduce species richness within a waterbody, but it also decreases available open water habitat for other species utilizing the environment.
 Ironically, an abundance of cattail growth at a waterbody actually attracts muskrats as they eat and utilize the plant material for creating their lodges; however, muskrats can be incredibly destructive, prolific and generally unwanted.
 Less open water habitat can also attract mosquitoes in search of new stagnant breeding waters.
 Even if cattail growth is localized to a small pond’s shoreline, if dense and completely around the pond, access to the water is severely reduced for transient birds and wildlife, as well as for recreational activities.

 So, you think you’ve got a cattail problem and aren’t sure what to do or what your options may be?
+Are you considering how to kill cattails in a pond on your property?
 First and foremost, call your local lake and pond management professionals to assess the extent, composition, and distribution of the growth, as this information will be essential in determining if control is warranted and which strategy is the most appropriate one for your situation.
 Although you may want to remove them completely, eradication of a native species is not usually encouraged.
-Fortunately, cattail growth can be controlled and maintained at non-nuisance and even beneficial conditions in order to balance all interests.
+Fortunately, cattail control is possible.
+The species can be maintained at non-nuisance and even beneficial conditions in order to balance all interests.

-Two primary management options are available to control cattails: treatment with aquatic herbicides or mechanical removal:
+Two primary management options are available for cattail removal: treatment with aquatic herbicides or mechanical removal:

 Control via aquatic herbicide treatment can be achieved by a licensed professional applying the appropriate US EPA and State approved herbicide(s) directly onto the leaves of the plant.
 Herbicide treatments are usually the more cost-effective option available, while providing species-selective and systemic control; however, the dead plant material stays on site for several seasons following treatment until it decomposes or is physically removed.